PipedreamHQ/pipedream/docs/docs/quickstart/end-workflow-early/README.md

 }
 ```

-Your workflow should look like this:

 ![image-20210522192422418](./image-20210522192422418.png)

 Next, **Deploy** your workflow and load the endpoint URL in your browser to trigger your workflow.
 While 2 events will still appear in the event list, you'll see that one of them indicates that `$end()` was invoked along with the reason we defined.
 Additionally, no steps after `steps.filter_favicon_requests` were executed.

 ![image-20210522192712379](./image-20210522192712379.png)

-Finally, if you select the event that was not ended early, you will see it successfully executed.
+Finally, if you select the event that did **not** invoke `$end()`, you will see it successfully executed.
 And when you load Google Sheets, you should only see a single new row added:

 ![image-20210522192945948](./image-20210522192945948.png)